 Knowing when to take profit is as important as knowing when to enter a trade.
-However, we want to make sure we don’t use the same trading technique as for our entry order.
-When the MACD line (the blue line) crosses the signal line (the orange line) we want to close the position and take full profits.
+However, we want to make sure we don’t use the same trading technique for our entry order.
+When the MACD line (the blue line) produces signal line crossovers (the orange line) we want to close the position and take full profits.

 Before taking profits, it’s important to wait for the candle close – either the 4h or the daily candle – depending on the time frame you trade so you make sure the MACD crossover actually happens.